entropic-dev/entropic/PROBLEM.md

     - Tink won't be ready by June 1st, _but_
     - Deno is also playing with this install-on-demand / CLI-less installer concept
     - This seems like a beneficial trend: then you just have to write a client for publishing
+- Which semver standard to use?
+- Do we want to let MAINTAINERS change package ACLs via the website?

 # Solutions